-Consider reviewing Vincent Lu’s web hosting speed tests before you choose a web host for your project.
+Consider reviewing your web hosting speed with proper testing before you choose a web host for your project.
 If your current hosting provider is delivering poor performance and load speeds, it’s not too late to switch hosts and avoid losing customers.
-Also don’t forget to invest in a robust monitoring solution, so you can track your website’s uptime performance and be alerted to any outages or issues.
+Also, don’t forget to invest in a robust website speed monitoring solution, so you can track your website’s uptime performance and be alerted to any outages or issues.
 The only thing worse than a slow website is a broken one.

 Website speed is very often tied to geographical factors.
 For example, if your data is hosted in a data center on the east coast of the United States, then American and Canadian visitors will see faster page loads then international customers in Europe, Asia, Africa, or Australia.

 A content delivery network (CDN) is the best way to improve your website’s performance internationally.
 Think of it as a dynamic highway that runs between your website’s data and your customers’ local networks.
 It manages to achieve great results by caching versions of your website in different global locations and optimizing network paths between them.
 So when someone living in Australia goes to load your homepage, that user’s traffic doesn’t need to travel all the way across the Pacific Ocean.
 Instead, the request will be automatically routed to the nearest copy of your data, which can be accessed much quicker.

 A CDN can be a large financial investment, but it’s worthwhile in the long run, especially if your website is tied to your company or small business.